Winter Carnival

 Uh oh!
 It looks like our Winter Carnival Snowman has lost his nose!
 We challenge you to find one of the 10 golden carrots in this city-wide scavenger hunt.
 Will you be able to sniff out their hiding places and restore the snowman’s sense of smell?
 Once you find a carrot, take a picture with the noseless snowman located outside the Recreation Department building, post the photo to the Facebook event, and leave the carrot along with a paper that includes your name, age, and telephone number in the dropbox.

-Ongoing – Poetry Walk
+Ongoing – Winter Poetry Walk

-Friday, February 2nd Events
+Friday, January 31st Events

 Ice Carving All day - Live Ice Carvings Downtown – Artists will be sculpting ice throughout the day in front of our downtown sponsoring businesses.
 Check out the Ice Walk Map.
-Vote for your favorite in our online contest by 10:00 am on Sunday, February 4th.
+Vote for your favorite in our online contest by 10:00 am on Sunday, February 2nd.

-Torch 4:00 pm – Torch Lighting – A celebratory torch provided by Suburban Propane will be lit on City Common to mark the beginning of the 102nd Annual Winter Carnival.
+Torch 4:00 pm – Torch Lighting – A celebratory torch provided by Suburban Propane will be lit on City Common to mark the beginning of the 103rd Annual Winter Carnival.

-Mesa Verde 4:00-8:00 pm – Meltdown at Mesa – Melt the cold away at Mesa Verde's outdoor beach bash and ice bar on the patio.
-Music, drinks, and festive fun will sure to warm up your spirit even on the coldest of days.
+Mesa Verde 4:00-8:00 pm – The Polar Patio at Mesa Verde – Come chill at the Polar Patio and melt the cold away.
+Enjoy the outdoor fire pits and bar on the patio.
 Both alcoholic and non-alcoholic beverages available.
 All proceeds benefit the Carnival! mesaverdegreenfield.com >>

 Bonfire

-5:30-7:00 pm – Beacon Field Warm Up – Join us at Beacon Field for sledding, ice skating, music by DJ Jason Antes, and a warming fire as you await the arrival of the Parade of Lights and the launch of the Fireworks.
+5:30-7:00 pm – Beacon Field Warm Up – Join us at Beacon Field for sledding, music by DJ Jason Antes, and a warming fire as you await the arrival of the Parade of Lights and the launch of the Fireworks.

 Parade of Lights